Tracking Trackers: Product upgrades and strategic moves from top U.S. solar manufacturers

 To support this initiative, Nextracker plans to increase its existing U.S. steel frame capacity in the Midwest with additional manufacturing lines in Texas.
 This would complement Nextracker’s Texas footprint of more than a dozen manufacturing partners that produce key solar tracker components.

-GameChange introduces rivet-mounted modules
+GameChange introduces rivet-mounted modules, is safe-harboring transformers

 GameChange Solar has introduced a rivet connection option for module mounting on its Genius Tracker system — an alternative to traditional bolted module connections.